BIFIDOBACTERIA Overview Information

 The following doses have been studied in scientific research:

-- For airway infections: 3 billion cells of Bifidobacterium bifidum R0071 have been used daily for 6 weeks.
+- For airway infections: 3 billion colony-forming units of bifidobacteria have been used daily for 6 weeks.

-- For a complication after surgery for ulcerative colitis called pouchitis: a dose of up to 3 trillion cells consisting of species of Lactobacillus, Bifidobacterium, and Streptococcus (VSL#3) has been given once daily for up to 12 months.
+- For a complication after surgery for ulcerative colitis called pouchitis: a dose of up to 3 trillion colony-forming units of bifodobacteria plus lactobacillus plus streptococcus has been given once daily for up to 12 months.

-- For Helicobacter pylori treatment: 5 billion cells of Bifidobacterium lactis and Lactobacillus acidophilus daily for 1 week has been used.
+- For Helicobacter pylori treatment: 5 billion colony-forming units of bifidobacteria plus lactobacillus daily for 1 week during H. pylori treatment plus one week thereafter has been used.

-- For constipation: 1-100 billion cells of a specific Bifidobacterium breve powder (Yakult, Yakult Honsha Co., Ltd.) once daily for 4 weeks has been used in children aged 3-16 years.
+- For constipation: 1-100 billion colony-forming units of bifidobacteria daily for 4 weeks has been used in children aged 3-16 years.

-- Diarrhea in infants (rotaviral diarrhea): Bifidobacterium bifidum combined with Streptococcus thermophilus has been used in infants and children up to 3 years-old.
+- Diarrhea in infants (rotaviral diarrhea): Bifidobacteria, along or along with streptococcus, has been used in children up to 3 years-old.
+Also, bifidobacteria plus lactobacillus has been used twice daily for 3 days.

-- Ulcerative colitis: Up to 1.8 trillion cells consisting of species of Lactobacillus, Bifidobacterium, and Streptococcus (VSL#3) has been used daily for up to 1 year in children 1-16 years-old.
+- Ulcerative colitis: Up to 1.8 trillion colony-forming units of bifidobacteria plus lactobacillus plus streptococcus has been used daily for up to 1 year in children 1-16 years-old.